monkeyDluffy6017/higress/plugins/wasm-go/extensions/ai-proxy/README.md

       "index": 0,
       "message": {
         "role": "assistant",
         "content": "I am LLaMA, an AI assistant developed by Meta AI that can understand and respond to human input in a conversational manner.
 I'm not a human, but a computer program designed to simulate conversation and answer questions to the best of my knowledge.
-I can be used to generate text on a wide range of topics, from science and history to entertainment and culture.\n\nI'm a large language model, which means I've been trained on a massive dataset of text from the internet and can generate human-like responses.
-I can understand natural language and respond accordingly, making me suitable for tasks such as:\n\n* Answering questions on various topics\n* Generating text based on a given prompt\n* Translating text from one language to another\n* Summarizing long pieces of text\n* Creating chatbot dialogues\n\nI'm constantly learning and improving, so the more conversations I have with users like you, the better I'll become."
+I can be used to generate text on a wide range of topics, from science and history to entertainment and culture."
       },
       "logprobs": null,
       "finish_reason": "stop"